mozilla/socorro-docs/docs/jsondumpstorage.rst

 * The date branch consists of paths based on the year, month, day, hour, minute-segment, webhead host name and a small sequence number.
 For each uuid, it holds a relative symbolic link referring to the actual name directory holding the data for that uuid.
 For the uuid above, submitted at 2008-09-30T12:05 from webhead01
     * The symbolic link is stored as %(root)s/date/2008/09/30/12/05/webhead01_0/22adfb61-f75b-11dc-b6be-001321b0783d and references (own location)/%(toNameFromDate)s/22/ad/fb/61/

 * Note (name layout) In the examples on this page, the name/index branch uses the first 4 characters of the uuid as two character-pairs naming subdirectories.
-This is a configurable setting called storageDepth in the SocorroCollector configuration.
+This is a configurable setting called storageDepth in the :ref:`collector-chapter` configuration.
 To use the 8 characters, storageDepth is set to 4.
 To use 6 characters, set to 3.
 The default storageDepth is 2 because on our system, with (approximately) 64K leaf directories, the number of files per leaf is reasonable; and the number of inodes required by directory entries is not so large as to cause undue difficulty.
 A storageDepth of 4 was examined, and was found to crash the file system by requiring too many inodes.

 * If the uuids are such that their initial few characters are well spread among all possibles, then the lookup can be very quick.
 If the first few characters of the uuids are not well distributed, the resulting directories may be very large.
 If, despite well chosen uuids, the leaf name directories become too large, it would be simple to add another level, reducing the number of files by approximately a factor of 256; however bear in mind the issue of inodes.